Paultje52/vrc-patreon-link/README.md

+> _Currently there are some login issues because VRChat changed their API.
+We're working on a rewrite.
+In this rewrite, we're also going to use the new [String Loading](https://docs.vrchat.com/docs/string-loading) api._

 # VRC-Patreon-Link
 > Automatically uploads a list of patrons to VRChat everytime a patron joins or leaves, without reuploading the world.
 For use with https://github.com/Miner28/AvatarImageReader